 Dear CH-UH Families,

-Since our most recent case summary on December 18, we have received reports of one staff member and two students testing positive for COVID-19.
-Of these cases, the staff member and one of the students had been working/learning remotely.
+Since Monday, January 11, we have received reports of two staff members and one student testing positive for COVID-19.
+Of these cases, one of the staff members and the student had been working/learning remotely.
 These cases are reflected on the District’s .

 When staff and students who have been in District buildings test positive for COVID-19, we send notices to the families whose children attend the affected schools and to the staff members of those schools.
 We also post the notices on chuh.org